SWENGG4Y2024/SWENGG4Y2024Team05/Assignment2/test.md

 ### 4.5.
 User Acceptance Testing
 User acceptance testing is used to determine whether the product is working for the user correctly.
 Specific requirements which are quite often used by the customers are primarily picked for testing purposes.

 ### 5. Test Procedures
 5.1.
 Functional Testing:
-Execute Test Case 1: User Registration Execute Test Case 2: Creating a Car Pool Request
+Execute Test Case 1: User Registration Execute Test Case 2: Creating a booking Request

 5.2.
 Performance Testing:
 Set up a test environment to simulate concurrent user traffic.
 Execute Test Case 3: Load Testing